68% of children waiting over a year to access psychology services in Galway

 “The HSE currently funds and provides a range of mental health services and supports for young people in Ireland.
 Accessibility, equity and quality are key factors, and a number of these services and supports are available to access free and immediately online, while some are accessible via GP or other healthcare professional referral.”

-The HSE went on to highlight their move towards providing help online to those facing mental health crises, in hopes that this may cut wait times nationally:
+The HSE went on to highlight it’s move towards providing help online to those facing mental health crises, in hopes that this may cut wait times nationally:

 “Last month, the HSE published the Sharing the Vision Digital Mental health strategy 2026.
 The strategy aims to enhance mental health for all through digital technologies that improve infrastructure and provide safe, effective, and accessible mental health information, tools, and services.”